TylerBerzzz/machine-vision-practice/README.md

 # machine-vision-practice
-Improving my coding capabilities in the machine vision space through personal projects
+To improve my coding capabilities in the machine vision space, I've brought upon the challenge of increasing the number of personal projects involving machine vision.

 ## PickleBall Tracker:
 ![ezgif com-gif-maker (1)](https://github.com/TylerBerzzz/machine-vision-practice/assets/30520534/21de5a3a-3080-4260-a529-523a37d2de80)